spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 To find out about how to do this, read up about [worker attribute sets](https://docs.improbable.io/reference/latest/shared/worker-configuration/bridge-config#worker-attribute-sets).
 <%(/Expandable)%>

-## Add entities to the world
+## Add your new entities to the snapshot

-Once an entity template function exists you have a way of constructing the _template_ of an entity.
-You now have a couple of ways of adding a health pack entity to the world:
+In this section we’re going to add health pack entities to the SpatialOS world.
+There are two ways to do this:

 * At runtime, by passing an `EntityTemplate` object to an entity creation function.
-* At start-time, by adding an entity instance to the [Snapshot]({{urlRoot}}/content/glossary#snapshot) so it is already in the world when the game begins.
+* At start-up, by adding health pack entities to the [Snapshot]({{urlRoot}}/content/glossary#snapshot), so they are already in the world when the game begins.

 For health packs we will do the latter, so that when the game begins there will already be health packs in pre-defined locations.